-Students seeking a Master of Arts in this concentration area must have a valid South Carolina teaching certificate (Professional Level, K-8 or 7-12) and a minimum of two years’ teaching experience, including at least one year at the level of the certificate for which the individual is applying.
-(Elementary grades: K-8; Secondary grades: 7-12).
+Students seeking a Master of Arts in this concentration area must have a valid South Carolina teaching certificate (Professional Level, K-6, 7-8, and 9-12) and a minimum of two years’ teaching experience, including at least one year at the level of the certificate for which the individual is applying.
+(Elementary grades: K-6; Middle Grades: 7-8; Secondary grades: 9-12).

 Students certified to teach at the elementary level should enroll in the elementary school leadership program, and students certified in a subject taught in high school should enroll in the secondary school leadership program.
 Persons wishing to become certified in administration at a level different from their teaching certification area will need to add the appropriate teaching credential and consult the graduate advisor for the course(s) needed in school leadership.
 Persons holding valid teaching credentials in both elementary and secondary may select either elementary or secondary school leadership.

-Additionally, in order to gain SC licensure in school administration, candidates must have a valid SC teacher’s professional level license; show evidence of a passing score on the PRAXIS Education Leadership: Administration and Supervision subtest; and have a minimum of three years teaching experience, including at least one year at the level of the certificate for which the individual is applying.
+Additionally, in order to gain SC certification in school administration, candidates must have a valid SC teacher’s professional level certificate; show evidence of a passing score on the PRAXIS Education Leadership: Administration and Supervision subtest; and have a minimum of three years teaching experience, including at least one year at the level of the certificate for which the individual is applying.

 Vernon Prosser serves as the Program Coordinator for School Leadership and Educational Leadership.
 With more than 35 years in education, Prosser has served as a teacher, a principal, an assistant superintendent, and most recently as superintendent for the York school district before joining the faculty at Furman.
 He is also a father of three.
 Former staff members say Prosser has always put students first and valued education.